Stroke Care

 Telemedicine

-If it's suspected that a stroke has occurred, our stroke team will take a scan of the patient’s brain and, if further examination is warranted, the telemedicine cart is wheeled into the patient’s room.
+If it's suspected that a stroke has occurred, the stroke team will take a scan of the patient’s brain and, if further examination is warranted, the telemedicine cart is wheeled into the patient’s room.
 This fully interactive telemedicine cart allows a neurologist – a doctor specially trained in stroke care – to examine a patient as though he or she were sitting at the bedside, download and review the brain scan image and discuss the findings with the patient and ER staff.

 The neurologist can also do a remote examination of the patient through video conferencing, where the patient is able to see and talk to the neurologist.
 Because the telemedicine cart can focus on the patient in the exam room and zoom in so close that the patient’s pupils and other vital signs can be assessed, the neurologist is able to evaluate the patient’s condition, make a prompt diagnosis and recommend treatment quickly.